-Some of these products I have created myself (or in the case of software, paid outsourcers to create for me) and some of my income comes from affiliate marketing (i.e., promoting other people’s products in return for a commission).
+Most of these products I create myself (or in the case of software, pay outsourcers to create for me) and some of my income comes from affiliate marketing (i.e., promoting other people’s products in return for a commission).

-Today, I feel so lucky to be working for myself and running my online business.
-It allows me the freedom to plan my days, take holidays/vacations and see my family and friends whenever I choose.
+I feel fortunate to be working for myself and running my online business.

-I should say, you still have to WORK: The notion of simply pressing a couple of keys and watching the money roll in whilst sitting on the beach is a huge myth and if that’s all you are thinking about then my prediction is that you won’t get very far.
+I should say, you still have to work and work hard: The notion of simply pressing a couple of keys and watching the money roll in whilst sitting on the beach is 100% fantasy and if that’s what you’re looking for then you won’t get far.

-This said, the work that is involved is more like fun to me plus the flexible lifestyle which I mentioned above makes it a fantastic life overall.
+But the work that is involved is more like fun (to me at least) plus the flexible lifestyle makes it a fantastic life overall.

-Actually, for me at least, it’s far more motivating than the money.
+Actually, for me at least, the lifestyle is far more motivating than the money.